itsmesauravk/Adhyen/README.md

-# Lumina
+# Adhyen

-Lumina is a modern online learning platform built with Next.js, TypeScript, React, Express, PostgreSQL, and Redis.
+Adhyen is a modern online learning platform built with Next.js, TypeScript, React, Express, PostgreSQL, and Redis.
 It features interactive courses, video lessons, quizzes, and real-time collaboration tools.
 Join us in revolutionizing education with intuitive design and robust technology.

 ## Table of Contents